Archive for the Exploration: Cosmos Category

 “A sign.”

-That night they celebrated in ways of old.
-It greatly reminded me of the celebrations of the Vikings and Norse gods, where alcohol flowed like water, and the normally reserved let loose, with challenges all in good fun, and much shouting and rowdy activity.
+That night they celebrated in ways of old, where alcohol flowed like water, and the normally reserved let loose, with challenges all in good fun, much shouting, and rowdy activity.

 The Networked IV